pymupdf/PyMuPDF/docs/page.rst

       .. note::
          Text contained in a redaction rectangle will be **physically** removed from the page and will no longer appear in e.g. text extractions.
 Other annotations are unaffected.

-         Images and XObjects (embedded PDF pages, e.g. via :meth:`showPDFpage`) will also **physically** be removed from the page if they are **completely** contained in a redation rectangle. **Partial** overlaps however will only be **overlaid** with the redaction background color, and no removal will take place.
+         Images and links will also **physically** be removed from the page.
+For an image, overlapping parts will be blanked-out.
+Links will always be completely removed.

-         Decision to remove text is made on a by-character level: A character will be removed if and only if the bottom-left corner of its **boundary box** is contained in some redaction rectangle.
-Hence it may happen, that a character is removed even if the better part of it is outside the redaction or -- vice versa -- **not removed**, even if most of its bbox is inside the rect.
+         Text removal is made on a by-character level: A character is removed if its bbox has a non-empty intersection with a redaction *(changed in v1.17)*.

-         Redactions are an easy way to replace single words in a PDF, or to physically render them unreadable: locate the word "secret" using some text extraction or search method and insert a redaction using "xxxxxx" as replacement text for each occurrence.
-Just be wary if the replacement is much longer than the original -- this may lead to an awkward appearance or no new text at all.
-Also, for a number of reasons, the new text is often not exactly positioned on the same line like the old one.
+         Redactions are an easy way to replace single words in a PDF, or to just physically remove them from the PDF: locate the word "secret" using some text extraction or search method and insert a redaction using "xxxxxx" as replacement text for each occurrence.
+Be wary if the replacement is much longer than the original -- this may lead to an awkward appearance or no new text at all.
+Also, for a number of reasons, the new text may not exactly be positioned on the same line like the old one.

    .. method:: deleteLink(linkdict)